piafle3005/group3/use-cases/use-case-18.md

-# USE CASE: 18 Report of top N capital cities in a country, where N is provided by the user.
+# USE CASE: 18 Report of all capital cities in a region, ordered by largest population to smallest.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee that is working for an organisation that requires reporting on population information, I want to create a report of the top N capital cities in a country, where N is provided bt the user.
+As an employee that is working for an organisation that requires reporting on population information, I want to create a report of all the capital cities in a region organised from largest to smallest.
 ### Scope

 Organisation.